 What Are the 5 Levels of Friendship?

 Most of us go about our friendships on autopilot.
-We never stop to think about how we move from being strangers to buddies.
+We never consider how we move from being strangers to best buddies.

-But there are five distinct levels of friendships, each with its own rules.
-Becoming aware of these dynamics will give you a massive advantage in making new friends.
+However, there are five distinct levels of friendships, each with its own rules.
+Understanding these levels will give you a massive advantage in making new friends.

 1. “Wait, I know this guy” — People You Recognize

-These are people you recognize because you see them regularly.
-They probably recognize you too.
-In some cases, you might even know their name and where to place them.
+These are the people you recognize because you see them regularly.
+They probably recognize you, too.
+Sometimes, you might even know their name and where to place them.

-If you work at a large company, this includes most of your colleagues — people you see in the hallway, at the cafeteria, or in the elevator.
+If you work at a large company, this includes most of your colleagues — the people you meet every day in the hallway or at the cafeteria.
 You recognize them, they recognize you, but that’s it.

-Still, this is one step up from a stranger.
-You are no longer random faces in a crowd to each other.
+Still, this is one step up from being strangers.
+You are no longer random faces to each other.

-According to an NYU study from 2018, the average person can recognize around 5000 faces.
+This category constitutes by far the largest group of people in your life.
+According to an NYU study, the average person can distinguish around 5000 faces.
 Some people can recognize as many as 10,000 faces.
-So, the size of this group is large.

 2. “So, did you see the game last night?” — Acquaintances

-Acquaintances not only recognize each other but also sometimes chit-chat.
+Acquaintances not only recognize each other but also chit-chat.

-This could be a neighbor or a coworker.
-It could be the doorman at your building or the waitress at that restaurant that you go to.
+This could be your next-door neighbor, a coworker, or the waitress at your favorite restaurant.
 Friends of friends often fall into this category.

-For someone to become an acquaintance, a threshold of proximity must be passed.
-Now it would be more awkward to not talk to each other.
+With acquaintances, a certain threshold of proximity has been passed.
+Now, it would be more awkward not to acknowledge each other.
 So, we make small talk to release the tension.

 These conversations tend to be superficial.
 They focus on external events, like the weather or the game last night.
-Rarely if ever is personal information shared.
+Rarely is personal information shared.

 Acquaintances don’t make plans with each other.
-They talk when they happen to see each other but that’s the extent of their relationship.
+When they happen to see each other, they will talk.
+But that’s the extent of their relationship.

-According to this study, the mean size of our personal networks is 611.
-Assuming only a few of these qualify as close friends, our group of acquaintances would number in the mid-hundreds.
+According to this study, the average size of our social network is 611 people.
+Assuming we have about 100 casual friends and maybe a handful of close friends, our group of acquaintances would amount to a little bit less than 500 people.

 3. “What’s been going on with you?” — Casual Friends